-We believe that we will be able to satisfy BKC's normal franchise agreement renewal policies.
+We believe that we will be able to satisfy BKC's normal franchise agreement renewal criteria.
 Accordingly, we believe that renewal franchise agreements will be granted on a timely basis by BKC at the expiration of our existing franchise agreements.
 Historically, BKC has granted all of our requests for successor franchise agreements.
 However, there can be no assurances that BKC will grant these requests in the future.

 We evaluate the performance of our Burger King restaurants on an ongoing basis.
 Such evaluation depends on many factors, including our assessment of the anticipated future operating results of the subject restaurants and the cost of required capital improvements that we would need to commit for such restaurants.
 If we determine that a Burger King restaurant is under-performing, we may elect to close such restaurant.
 We may also relocate (offset) a restaurant within its trade area and build a new Burger King restaurant as part of the franchise renewal process.
-In 2007 we closed a total of six Burger King restaurants, which included one location that will be offset in 2008.
-In 2008, we currently anticipate that we will likely elect to close eleven to thirteen Burger King restaurants, which includes five locations that will be offset with new Burger King restaurants.
+In 2008 we closed a total of eleven Burger King restaurants, which included two locations that were offset in 2008 and one location that will be offset in 2009.
+In 2009, we currently anticipate that we will likely elect to close four Burger King restaurants, in addition to the two locations that will be offset.
 However, based on the current operating results of such restaurants, we believe that the impact on our results of operations as a result of such restaurant closures will not be material, although there can be no assurance in this regard.
-Our determination of whether to close eleven to thirteen restaurants in 2008 is subject to further evaluation and may change.
+Our determination of whether to close five to six restaurants in 2009 is subject to further evaluation and may change.
 We may also elect to close additional Burger King restaurants in the future.

-In addition to the initial franchise fee, we generally pay to BKC a monthly royalty.
+In addition to the initial franchise fee, we generally pay BKC a monthly royalty.
 For an explanation of the franchise fees and royalties see "-Franchise Fees, Royalties and Early Successor Program" below.
 We also contribute 4% of restaurant sales from our Burger King restaurants to fund BKC's national and regional advertising.
 BKC engages in substantial national and regional advertising and promotional activities and other efforts to maintain and enhance the Burger King brand.
-We supplement from time to time BKC's marketing with our own local advertising and promotional campaigns.
+From time to time we supplement BKC's marketing with our own local advertising and promotional campaigns.
 See "-Advertising and Promotion" below.